2023 Best Mechanical Engineering Master's Degree Schools

 25 Top Schools for a Master's in ME

-It's difficult to beat Massachusetts Institute of Technology if you want to pursue a master's degree in mechanical engineering.
+It's difficult to beat Massachusetts Institute of Technology if you wish to pursue a master's degree in mechanical engineering.
 MIT is a fairly large private not-for-profit school located in the city of Cambridge.

 More information about a master’s in mechanical engineering from Massachusetts Institute of Technology

-It is difficult to beat Stanford University if you wish to pursue a master's degree in mechanical engineering.
-Located in the large suburb of Stanford, Stanford is a private not-for-profit university with a fairly large student population.
+It's difficult to beat Stanford University if you want to pursue a master's degree in mechanical engineering.
+Located in the large suburb of Stanford, Stanford is a private not-for-profit university with a large student population.

 More information about a master’s in mechanical engineering from Stanford University

-Those mechanical engineering students who get their master's degree from Johns Hopkins University make $8,444 more than the typical ME grad.
+Those mechanical engineering students who get their master's degree from Johns Hopkins University make $8,444 more than the average me graduate.

 More information about a master’s in mechanical engineering from Johns Hopkins University

-Any student who is interested in a master's degree in mechanical engineering needs to look into University of Pennsylvania.
-UPenn is a very large private not-for-profit university located in the large city of Philadelphia.More information about a master’s in mechanical engineering from University of Pennsylvania
+UPenn is a fairly large private not-for-profit university located in the city of Philadelphia.More information about a master’s in mechanical engineering from University of Pennsylvania